rclone/rclone/docs/content/onedrive.md

 For example changing the modification time of a file creates a second version, so the file is using twice the space.

+You can use the `rclone cleanup` command (see below) to remove old versions.

 The `copy` is the only rclone command affected by this as we copy the file and then afterwards set the modification time to match the source file.